-During the Great War General Joseph S. Lee served as a Major in the Army Quartermaster Reserve Corps at Fort Royal in Virginia.
+During the Great War General Joseph S. Lee served as a Major in the Army Quartermaster Corps at Front Royal, Virginia.

 On July 5, 1916 Manning de V. Lee served as a private in Battery D of the 1st Virginia Field Artillery at Fort Myer.
 He served in Mexico during the border war.
 After that conflict he was released from duty on March 14, 1917.
 He immediately re-enlisted and served overseas as a lieutenant in the Great War.
 He was honorably discharged on April 14, 1919.

 After the war, Manning de V. Lee, resumed his art education at the Pennsylvania Academy of Fine Arts in Philadelphia.